HSodhani/TechBot.ai/README.md

-# ChatBot.ai
+#
-ChatBot.ai is a responsive and interactive AI-driven chat interface built with Streamlit and powered by OpenAI's GPT-3.5 Turbo model.
+TechBot.ai is a responsive and interactive AI-driven chat interface built with Streamlit and powered by OpenAI's GPT-3.5 Turbo model.
 It offers users the capability to engage in a dynamic conversation, manage conversation history, and execute special commands to generate detailed step-by-step guides on specified topics.

 ## Key Features
 - **Interactive Chat Interface**: Allows users to interact through a simple text input to receive detailed and context-aware responses.